chinapedia/wikipedia.abstract.en/Page/Oxygen.md

 Photosynthesis and respiration

-Simple_photosynthesis_overview.svg.|alt=A diagram of photosynthesis processes, including income of water and carbon dioxide, illumination and release of oxygen.
+.|alt=A diagram of photosynthesis processes, including income of water and carbon dioxide, illumination and release of oxygen.
 Reactions produce ATP and NADPH in a Calvin cycle with a sugar as a by product.]]
 In nature, free oxygen is produced by the light-driven splitting of water during oxygenic photosynthesis.
 According to some estimates, green algae and cyanobacteria in marine environments provide about 70% of the free oxygen produced on Earth, and the rest is produced by terrestrial plants.[104]
 Other estimates of the oceanic contribution to atmospheric oxygen are higher, while some estimates are lower, suggesting oceans produce ~45% of Earth's atmospheric oxygen each year.[105]

 A simplified overall formula for photosynthesis is:[106]